FinweLtd/doc-livesync-all/docs/articles/resolution.md

 > by one million.
 Other conventions include describing pixels per length unit or pixels per area
 > unit, such as pixels per inch or per square inch. ([1])

-As an example, the image below is 1024 pixels wide and 1024 pixels tall and we can describe its resolution as 1024 x 1024 pixels (width x height).
-We can also calculate the total number of pixels the image contains simply by multiplying width and height:
+As an example, the image below is 1024 pixels wide and 1024 pixels tall.
+We can describe its resolution as 1024 x 1024 pixels (width x height).
+We can also calculate the total number of pixels the image contains by multiplying width and height:

 ```
 1024 px x 1024 px = 1048576 px
 ```

-After dividing this value by one million we get the resolution in megapixels, which is usually rounded to the nearest integer but sometimes to the first decimal:
+After dividing this value by one million, we get the resolution in megapixels.
+It is usually rounded to the nearest integer, but sometimes to the first decimal:

 ```
 1048576 px / 1000000 = 1.048576 MPx ~ 1.0 MPx ~ 1 MPx
 ```

-In other words, this image has 1024x1024 or 1 megapixel resolution.
-It looks pretty sharp on screen.
+In other words, this image has a 1024x1024 or 1-megapixel resolution.
+It looks pretty sharp on the screen.
+It means that its resolution is high enough for the amount of detail it represents.

 ![Cube Front](img_resolution/Orion360_test_image_front.png)

-We cannot say much about its number of pixels *per length unit* or *per area unit*, because on this website its size will be *scaled* to match with the width of this text column, and the size of this text column in millimeters (or inches) depends on the display device and window where the content is rendered to.
-For example, on a tablet's screen the width of this column could be, say 163 mm, hence we could argue that its resolution must be about 6 pixels per millimeter:
+We cannot say much about its number of pixels *per length unit* or *per area unit*.
+The reason is that on this website its size will be *scaled* to match with the width of this text column.
+The physical size of this text column depends on the size of the display device and application window.
+Hence, at the time of writing this, it is impossible to know the size of the image as it appears on *your* screen.

+As an example, let us consider a tablet's screen.
+The width of this column could be, say 163 mm.
+Hence, we could argue that its resolution must be about 6 pixels per millimeter:

 ```
 1024 px / 163 mm = ~6.28 px/mm